-It’s always a good sign to see lots of clover seedlings coming up.
-We particularly like having clover because it’s a nitrogen fixer (taking nitrogen from the air and putting it in the soil where the trees can use it).
+We particularly like having clover in our groundcovers because it’s a nitrogen fixer (taking nitrogen from the air and putting it in the soil where the trees can use it), so it’s always a good sign to see lots of clover seedlings coming up.

 Clover is quite spreading and so out-competes less useful weeds, and it self-seeds so it will persist in the orchard for years.

-Experience has shown us that even though we plough green manure crops back into the soil before we plant the trees, plenty of clover seedlings will still come up, and over time it will gradually spread throughout the orchard floor.
+Experience has shown us that even though we plough green manure crops back into the soil before we plant the trees, if we’ve included the right varieties (especially those with hard seed) plenty of clover seedlings will still come up, and over time it will gradually spread throughout the orchard floor.

-Before we plant the new nursery in July, we’ll be turning the crop in.
-We use a rotary hoe, or the disc behind the tractor, but in a home garden you can either turn it in with a shovel, or just mow it and leave it on the soil – it’s not quite as good, but the worms will eventually take that lovely organic matter underground for you.
+Before we plant the new nursery in spring, we turn the crop in.
+At the farm we use a rotary hoe, or the disc behind the tractor, but in a home garden you can either turn it in with a shovel, or just mow it and leave it on the soil – it’s not quite as good, but the worms will eventually take that lovely organic matter underground for you.

 One of the unfortunate consequences of using large macinery like a disc is that disturbing the soil so comprehensively provides the perfect environment for opportunistic weeds such as capeweed (below).

 We appreciate all our weeds, and even the much-despised capeweed has many fine qualities, but it’s not the plant we prefer to see in the orchard, as it tends to out-compete more useful plants, without conferring the benefits of a nitrogen-fixer.